Snowcart/unity-2d-movement-controller/README.md

 ### Variables
 You will need to create a `RigidBody2D` component on the same object.

 Additionally, you will need to select which masks are consider "ground" by selecting them on the `ground` serialized variable on the script component in Unity.
 Additionally, you will need to create an empty object on your player object called Soundcheck at the "feet" of your player object.
-This will need to be passed into the script component under the serialized field `soundcheck` in Unity.
+This will need to be passed into the script component under the serialized field `groundCheck` in Unity.

 ## Dependencies